 When you Google “metal tobacco pipe” you are inundated with pages and pages of marijuana smoking pipes with very few references to actual classic tobacco pipes made fully or partly with metal parts.
 But, if you look really hard you will find rare references to the almost cult-like segment of traditional tobacco pipes known as “Metal.”

 In 1936, an American engineer, Kenley Bugg of Ft.
 Wayne, Indiana designed what would be a revolutionary take on the classic tobacco pipe.
-Patented in 1945, Bugg’s marriage of metal and briar, in the text from the introduction on his patent application…
+Patented in 1945, Bugg’s marriage of metal and briar, promised a more pleasant smoking experience.
+Here’s an excerpt from Bugg’s patent application…

 Among the objects of this invention are: